havlasme/ansible-collection-linux/roles/motd/README.md

 An [Ansible](https://www.ansible.com/) role to set the message of the day on [Debian](https://www.debian.org/) and [Ubuntu](https://www.ubuntu.com/) running [systemd](https://systemd.io/).

-- Set the Message of the Day (MOTD) Content
-- Create, Update or Delete a Dynamic MOTD Script
+- Create, Update or Delete a Message of the Day Conf File

 Role Variables
 --------------